Triple M Melbourne: Networked radio

 In 2005, Triple M's slogan became "You’ll Never Know What We’ll Play Next".
 Coupled with this was the suggestion that the music director was a monkey called Barry, and featured an ad campaign where on-air talent were subjected to his mood.
 By the end of 2006, the Barry aspect featured less in the station IDs.
 Since that time, it was jokingly mentioned on Get This that 'the monkey is not to be mentioned'.

 Starting from 29 January 2007, Triple M began using a new slogan, "At Least We Take The Music Seriously"; however this has been slowly reverted to "You'll Never Know What We'll Play Next".

 From 17 September 2007, Get This was moved to the 2-4pm slot – the third move since the program started.
 The reason was to provide one long stream of talk: from 2pm when Get This starts, until 6pm when Wil and Lehmo finishes.
 On 15 October 2007, Tony Martin revealed to listeners that "Get This" would be axed at the end of November.
-This has caused many listeners to voice their unhappy opinions in TV/Radio guides (such as The Age's Green Guide), on petitions and on Wikipedia.
+This has caused many listeners to voice their unhappy opinions in TV/Radio guides (such as The Age's Green Guide), on petitions.
 The last show was broadcast on 23 November 2007.

 The Cage was also axed at the end of 2007, shortly after member James Brayshaw announced he was leaving.
 "The Cage had run its cycle in Melbourne," according to Austereo's group programme director Guy Dobson.
 "It's all a fiscal decision.
 Nothing is done lightly and nothing is done with malice."
-The Cage ended on Thursday 22 November 2007 after 5 years, with the Essential 2007 Countdown filling for the usual Friday show.
+The Cage ended on 22 November 2007 after five years, with the Essential 2007 Countdown filling for the usual Friday show.